Content Shortage Solution

 • Unlock condition – accessible only after completing all live Challenges

-• Player experience – replaying old-but-unseen Challenges with new rewards
+• Player experience – replaying old but unseen Challenges with new rewards

 Our goal: Would players actually want this?
 Would it motivate them to engage more?